Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 ls -lh | wc -l

-# Count how many .sh files are in a folder
+# Count .sh scripts in current folder

 ls | grep ".sh" | wc -l